Student

 • Academic Credit

-The Bellevue College Academic Internship Program allows you to earn course credits while working and learning in a professional environment.
-You will receive a letter grade for this course, so it can help to boost your GPA, and appears on your transcript as an official internship.
+The Academic Internship Program allows you to earn course credits while working and learning in a professional environment.
+You will receive a letter grade for this course, which may help boost your GPA and will appear on your transcript as an official internship.

-At Bellevue College, you can take EXPRL 191/2/3 Academic Internship Experience at the associates level and EXPRL 490/1 at the bachelor’s level.
-For more information on the internship classes, please email to internship@bellevuecollege.edu or make an appointment with an internship coordinator.
+You may take EXPRL 191/2/3 (a three-course sequence) at the associate level and EXPRL 490/1 at the bachelor’s level.
+For more information on the internship classes, please email internship@bellevuecollege.edu or make an appointment with an internship coordinator.

 • Real-World Experience